With our housing markets picking up around Australia there's a whole young generation of first-home buyers getting onto the property ladder.

 Both buyers and sellers usually also pay legal fees to cover the transfer of title and conveyancing, which varies depending upon the lawyer and any additional searches that may have been undertaken.

-This means that when considering property as a investment, you must calculate all of the ongoing costs so your property journey is not hamstrung by cash flow issues that may prevent you from growing your portfolio.
+This means that when considering your property purchase you must calculate all of the ongoing costs so your property journey is not hamstrung by cash flow issues that may prevent you from growing your portfolio.

-Property investment can be a lucrative wealth creation strategy but you must go into it with your financial eyes wide open.
+Owning a home or investment property can be a lucrative wealth creation strategy but you must go into it with your financial eyes wide open.